Yoctol/bottender/docs/channel-line-setup.md

 server is running on 5000 port...
 ```

 Then, you have to manually copy your webhook url to LINE official account's settings page.
-Finally, you are ready to interact with your bot on LINE :)
+Finally, you are ready to interact with your bot on LINE.

 > **Note:**
 >